robbert-harms/MDT/docs/developers.rst

 *******
 Credits
 *******
-The Maastricht Diffusion Toolbox is a model recovery toolbox primarily meant for diffusion MRI analysis.
+The Microstructure Diffusion Toolbox is a model recovery toolbox primarily meant for diffusion MRI analysis.
 Software development by Robbert Harms, under the (Phd) supervision of Alard Roebroeck, at Maastricht University.

 List of contributors: